gwtproject/gwt-site/src/main/markdown/articles/using_gwt_with_hibernate.md

 <h2 id="TheBasics">The Basics</h2>

 <p>For the purposes of this article, we're going to assume that the reader is already familiar with Hibernate configuration and usage on the server-side.
-If you'd like to know more about Hibernate and how it works, the <a href="http://docs.jboss.org/hibernate/stable/core/reference/en/html/tutorial.html">getting started tutorial</a> posted on the Hibernate homepage is strongly recommended.</p>
+If you'd like to know more about Hibernate and how it works, the getting started tutorial posted on the Hibernate homepage is strongly recommended.</p>

 <p>Also, to get up and running with persistence for our Hibernate objects, we'll be using <a href="http://hsqldb.org/">HSQLDB</a> which provides an in-memory Hibernate SQL database.
 You can download this <a href="http://sourceforge.net/project/showfiles.php?group_id=23316">here</a>.
 Again, we won't talk too much about how HSQLDB works, but we will cover just enough to get it running for the examples we'll see here.</p>